 It’s April 2017, the weather is beautiful in San Jose at TextRecruit headquarters, and everyone is on mobile.
 That fact can’t be denied.
 Mobile usage is so prevalent; people are even using devices when they shouldn’t be.
 The next time you’re stuck in traffic, take a look around.
 I guarantee you’ll spot at least five people driving while browsing the internet, watching videos, or communicating with loved ones.

 With a usage trend this strong, people are endangering their lives to use mobile phones, there's no doubt in my mind that you'd like to include mobile recruiting into your strategy.
-The TextRecruit ARE Framework, I'm about to share, will help you integrate mobile recruiting into your existing recruiting strategy.
+The TextRecruit ARE Framework, I'm about to share, will help you attract talent on mobile.

 ARE- Attract, Recruit, and Engage:

 The first step of the ARE framework is "Attract".
-The attraction stage is all about making your application process easy as possible for mobile job seekers.
+The attract talent stage is all about making your application process easy as possible for mobile job seekers.
 This article will focus entirely on the mobile design function of the attraction stage of the ARE Mobile Recruiting Framework.

 Go Mobile First: